 In her hometown Delft, from 1997 until 2006, Isabelle was founder and artistic director of the International Chamber Music Festival, which today still exists.
 She played an essential role in determining the profile of this festival, as well as making it widely known past the country’s borders.
 Since the 2017/2018 season Isabelle van Keulen is involved in a similar position as artist-in-residence and artistic director of the Deutsche Kammerakademie Neuss.

-She appeared as a soloist with orchestras such as the Royal Concertgebouw Orchestra, Berlin Philharmonic, NHK Tokyo, Netherlands Philharmonic Orchestra and conductors such as Riccardo Chailly and Valery Gergiev, sometimes combining violin and viola in one appearance, sometimes playing/directing.
+She appeared as a soloist with orchestras such as the Royal Concertgebouw Orchestra, Berlin Philharmonic, NHK Tokyo, Rheinische Philharmonie, the Scottish Chamber Orchestra, Netherlands Philharmonic Orchestra, PHION Orchestra, and the North Netherlands Orchestra, and conductors such as Riccardo Chailly, Valery Gergiev, Hartmut Haenchen and Alexei Ogrintchouk, sometimes combining violin and viola in one appearance, sometimes playing/directing.
 With chamber music partners like Dutch pianists Ronald Brautigam and Hannes Minnaar, mezzo-soprano Christianne Stotijn or clarinettist Sharon Kam, she always approaches the musical score with a conscious and honest approach to interpretation.
 Her highest priority is being faithful to the music and communicating with her audiences and musical partners, allowing her to perform in an inspirational, lively and enthusiastic manner.

 With great passion, Isabelle van Keulen devotes herself to performing works of the 20th and 21st C. Among these are compositions by Henri Dutilleux, John Adams, Sofia Gubaidulina, Lera Auerbach, and last but not least, the Violin Concerto by Erkki-Sven Tüür which is dedicated to Isabelle and which she recorded with the City of Birmingham Symphony Orchestra under the direction of Paavo Järvi.